Mr-Coxall/VS-Code-Extension-Pack/README.md

-# Python Extension Pack
+# Mr Coxall's Extension Pack

-This extension pack packages some of the most popular (and some of my favorite) Python extensions.
+This extension pack packages has all the extensions you will need for ICS courses at MT.

 ## Extensions Included